Sungwooo/mirae/README.md

 Project mirae is developed as a hybrid app using `flutter` to support Android and iOS. <br/>
 Trash ai camera is designed using mobilenet-ssd with `tenserflow lite` for object detection. <br/>
-`Firebase` was used to store the location data of the found trash.
-In addition, google map api was used to provide route of trash location.<br/>
+`Firebase` was used to store the location data of the trash and to implement member management that allows users to view and rank their profiles using the data (discard, ping, points, challenges) that helped protect the environment. <br/>
-`Google cloud platform` was used to member management to check users' own profiles and view rankings.<br/>
+`Google map api` was also used to provide route guidance services for registered trash.

 <br/><br/><br/>